napari/docs/docs/guides/units.md

 the correct units and length to scale.
 If you do not provide units, napari falls back to pixels.

+If napari cannot infer a consistent layer-list unit, the scale bar becomes dimensionless.
+There is also one important special case: the scale bar label corresponds to the last displayed axis.
+If the displayed axes do not all have the same dimensionality, napari will warn that only the last displayed axis unit is being used.

 The gallery example {ref}`sphx_glr_gallery_scale_bar.py` focuses on scale bar appearance and layout.
 The gallery example {ref}`sphx_glr_gallery_units_impact_rendering.py` focuses on unit-aware world